BaderLab/netDx-manual/docs/Predictor_Designs.md

 The average of blind test classification across the 100 splits is used to measure overall predictor performance.

 Feature-selected networks are those that score consistently well across all the outer loops.
-For example, a strict criterion would require networks to score score 10 out of 10 in all loops.o
+For example, a strict criterion would require networks to score score 10 out of 10 in all loops.

 ![nestedCV.png](./_static/images/Predictor_Designs/nestedCV.png)
 **Example of nested cross-validation design in binary classification.** Here an inner loop of 10-fold cross validation is run 100 times over different splits of data into train and blind test.
 At the end of the process, each class has a **network score table**.
 This matrix (call it `S`) has K rows (where K is the number of networks) and 100 columns. `S[i,j]` has the cross-validation score for network `i` in loop `j`.
 The user then applies a cutoff to call **feature-selected networks**.

 ## Overall workflow
-Ideally a dataset would have sufficient samples to be set aside at the outset, before nested CV.
+Ideally a dataset would have sufficient samples to be set aside at the outset, before nested CV (figure below).
+Comparing predictor performance from the nested CV to that with the final blind test serves as a validation test.
-With insufficient sample sizes, y

 ![workflow_predictor.png](./_static/images/Predictor_Designs/workflow_predictor.png)